OpenDriveLab/UniAD/README.md

 ## Citation <a name="citation"></a>

-Please consider citing our paper if the project helps your research with the following BibTex:
+If you find our project useful for your research, please consider citing our paper and codebase with the following BibTeX:

 ```bibtex
 @inproceedings{hu2023_uniad,